1166 (24th December)

 John’s sister, Eleanor, married Alfonso VIII, King of Castile at Burgos Cathedral Castile.

 1174 (30th September)

-The revolt against Henry II failed when Louis VII surrendered to Henry near Rouen
+The revolt against Henry II by his elder children, failed when their ally, Louis VII of France, surrendered to Henry near Rouen.

 Henry the young king would rule England, Normandy and Anjou